DefalterXD/Abstract_clone/README.md

 ## Lesson Learned:

-While working on this project I learned:
+After that project I learned:
 <ul>
 <li>How to make a search bar</li>
 <li>How to use flex technology for alignment</li>